akrzemi1/__sandbox__/string_view_ctor.md

 sequences, or a replacement for interfaces that currently accept `const char *` with semantics slightly different than these of pointers to null-terminated char sequences.
 The motivation for P0903R1 is one such interface, which allows a null pointer as valid input.

-While the extending use cases for `std::string_view` are worth exploring, they should not compromise the first and primary goal: uniformly handle the cases previously handled by `const std::string &` (but faster), without compromising the functionality, safety and performance features.
+While the extension of the use cases for `std::string_view` are worth exploring, they should not compromise the first and primary goal: uniformly handle the cases previously handled by `const std::string &` (but faster), without compromising the functionality, safety and performance features.

 ### 1.1. `string_view`'s contract